Sodium Polystyrene Sulfonate

 It is not known whether this drug is excreted in human milk.
 Because many drugs are excreted in human milk, caution should be exercised when Sodium Polystyrene Sulfonate is administered to a nursing woman.

-Sodium Polystyrene Sulfonate suspension may cause some degree of gastric irritation.
+Sodium Polystyrene Sulfonate may cause some degree of gastric irritation.
 Anorexia, nausea, vomiting, and constipation may occur especially if high doses are given.
 Also, hypokalemia, hypocalcemia, hypomagnesemia and significant sodium retention, and their related clinical manifestations, may occur (see WARNINGS).
 Occasionally diarrhea develops.
 Large doses in elderly individuals may cause fecal impaction (see PRECAUTIONS).
 Rare instances of intestinal necrosis have been reported.
 Intestinal obstruction due to concretions of aluminum hydroxide, when used in combination with Sodium Polystyrene Sulfonate, has been reported.

 The following events have been reported from worldwide post marketing experience:

 - Fecal impaction following rectal administration, particularly in children;